anquanscan/sec-tools/README.md

 [blooket-hack](https://github.com/shenkeYT/blooket-hack): The original Blooket hack!
 [sdwan-infiltrator](https://github.com/sdnewhop/sdwan-infiltrator): :crystal_ball: NSE script to automatically discover SD-WAN nodes
 [horusec](https://github.com/ZupIT/horusec): Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 [padre](https://github.com/glebarez/padre): Blazing fast, advanced Padding Oracle exploit
+[Yalu-Jailbreak-iOS-10.2](https://github.com/GeoSn0w/Yalu-Jailbreak-iOS-10.2): My own fork of (Beta) Yalu Jailbreak for iOS 10.0 to 10.2 by @kpwn and @marcograss with custom UI and other features.